lmaillere/multi_page_streamlit/README.md

 # Multipage web app for population dynamics models

-This work is a detailed implementation of a multipage web app able to represent and simulate 1D population dynamics models.
+This work is a detailed implementation of a multipage web app able to represent and simulate some classical 1D population dynamics models.
 Parameters are fixed, and the initial condition can be set by the user through a slider.

 Implemented models are:
 - the logistic model (page 1)